 Gender stereotypes can be particularly harmful for women and men in gender-incongruent roles and occupations (e.g., women in top leadership, men in early childhood education).
-In my research, I seek to uncover the subtle, yet powerful effects of gender stereotypes on our perceptions and evaluations of others and ourselves.
+In my research, I seek to uncover the subtle, yet powerful effects of gender stereotypes on people’s perceptions and evaluations of others and themselves.

 When one woman breaks the glass ceiling, is it broken for all?